Best Day Trips from New Orleans Under Three Hours

 Drive Time: 50 minutes

-I wasn’t that interested in a plantation tour while we were in New Orleans until I read about the Whitney Plantation, the only one of its kind in the state dedicated to the history of slavery on the site.
+I wasn’t that interested in a plantation tour while we were in New Orleans until I read about the Whitney Plantation.
+It’s the only one of its kind in the state dedicated to the history of slavery on the site.

 The tour at this one is self-guided.
 You can download a guide on your phone or use one of their audio devices to hear stories from historians and descendants of slaves who worked the sugar, rice, and indigo fields here.